-The Odetics strategy of incubating companies for eventual spin-off or sale requires significant investments of cash.
-Odetics has historically utilized several alternatives for meeting its liquidity requirements, including the monetization of certain real property, the re-negotiation of its credit facilities, and the sale of additional equity and debt instruments.
-Odetics anticipates that it will be successful in its efforts to continue to finance its capital requirements and that it will be able it to execute its current operating plans and meet its obligations on a timely basis for at least the next twelve months.
+Our strategy of incubating companies for eventual spin-off or sale has historically required significant investments of cash.
+We recently announced reductions in our operating expenses and staffing levels accompanied by our announcement that we were planning to operate to a revised business model focused on narrowing our quarterly operating costs and negative cash flow. spite of our revised business model, we are anticipating that we will continue to incur net losses and negative operating cash flow for at least several quarters and we are dependent upon completing other transactions to provide necessary liquidity.
+We are currently exploring several alternatives for meeting our liquidity requirements, including the monetization of the real property used for our principal facilities, the re-negotiation of our credit facilities, the sale of additional equity in our Iteris subsidiary, and the sale of certain of our businesses to strategic buyers.
+We anticipate that we will be successful in our efforts to continue to finance our capital requirements and that we will be able to execute our current operating plans and meet our obligations on a timely basis for at least the next twelve months.